Vahagn Khachaturyan: Presidency (2022–present)

+Nomination and election

 Salome Zourabichvili and President Khachaturyan meeting in Tbilisi, 30 May 2022.

 Following the resignation of President of Armenia Armen Sarkissian in January 2022, the ruling Civil Contract Party nominated Khachaturyan for the presidency.
 He was elected president by the Armenian parliament in the second round of voting.
 He was inaugurated on 13 March 2022.

+Domestic activities

+Khachaturyan actively promotes Armenia's high-tech sector as a key area of economic diversification.